rtasalem/macbook-config/defra-dev-config-guide.md

 ##### Instructions
 - [Download Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/).
 ##### Comments
-- If Mac OS is not fully updated to the latest update, then Docker Desktop may not open.
-Open System Settings and begin the OS update (this step also takes a while, but Docker Desktop should be able to open just fine afterwards).
+- If your Mac is not fully updated to the latest OS, then Docker Desktop may not open.
+Open `System Settings` and begin the OS update (this step also takes a while, but Docker Desktop should be able to open just fine afterwards).
 ### Signing Commits (a.k.a ensuring your commits on GitHub have that cool Verified tag next to your username)
 -> [Reference point in DEFRA's original guide](https://github.com/DEFRA/ffc-development-guide/blob/main/guides/developer-laptop-setup/sign-commits.md).
 ##### Instructions
 - Follow the instructions in the reference point (see above).
 ##### Comments
 - Test that your commits are being signed by creating a dummy repo and pushing to that repo.
-- If for whatever reason commits are not shown as *Verified* on GitHub, don't fret, the same happened to me.
+- If for whatever reason commits are not shown as `Verified` on GitHub, don't fret, the same happened to me.
 Here's what I did:
 	- Some frantic Googling, which led me to [the answer](https://dev.to/devmount/signed-git-commits-in-vs-code-36do).
-	- In the above link, skip to the section titled *Set up Github*.
+	- In the above link, skip to the section titled *Set up GitHub*.
 It explains that you can tell Git your GPG key ID.
 First, get the ID of the GPG key you just created using this command:
 		  `gpg --list-secret-keys --keyid-format=long`
 	  - In the following example the GPG key ID is `3AA5C34371567BD2`:
 		  ![gpg-key-id-example.png](https://github.com/rtasalem/macbook-config/blob/main/gpg-key-id-example.png)